Posts

 5. USE VENDOR REFERRALS

 A wedding team that works well together is a sure fire way to get the most out of your wedding.
-When the venue, photographer, and DJ are familiar with each other, they work like a swiss watch and can work around any unforseen circumstances that may arise.
+When the venue, photographer, and DJ are familiar with each other, they work like a swiss watch and can work around any unforeseen circumstances that may arise.
 We’re all here to help you enjoy your special day.

 Wedding music for the non-conformist couple.